DanielDennington/danieldennington.github.io/index.md

 <p>_________________________________________________________________________________________________________________________________________________</p>

-The first one is the released version for Windows64 of a simple game I made in UE4 utilizing both C++ and the Blueprint system.
+The first project is the packaged and released version for Windows-64bit of a simple game I made in UE4 utilizing both C++ and the Blueprint system.

 To explain my first project: